Travel Back in Time at the Eeriest Ghost Towns in the West

 Getty / Zack Frank

 The road from Highway 395 to Bodie, in the Eastern Sierra, is 13 miles long; the last three are graded dirt.
-The town has water and restrooms but no gas, food, or campsites.
+This town, which Sunset called the spookiest town in California, has water and restrooms but no gas, food, or campsites.
 After the town’s last holdouts gave up in the 1940s, Bodie’s remoteness became a blessing, helping to hold off looters until California’s state park system could, in 1962, step in and maintain a “state of arrested decay.”
 Almost 200 buildings remain, and many are chock full of everything from bottles of patent medicine to church pews and coffins.
 At the Standard stamp mill, where ore was processed into gold, you’ll learn how Bodie once rocked to a constant din so unrelenting that babies were said to cry on Sundays (the mills’ day off) because they weren’t used to the quiet.
 Today it’s quiet.
 Ghostly quiet.

 Getty / Kristin Castenschiold

 Montana’s most well-preserved ghost town, on BLM land 35 miles east of Missoula, boomed at the close of the 19th century, boasting four hotels, three livery stables, a school, several stores, and even a candy shop.
-But as Garnett‘s two main exports, gold and gemstones, became scarce, people scattered, and a fire in 1912 destroyed much of the area.
+But as Garnet‘s two main exports, gold and gemstones, became scarce, people scattered, and a fire in 1912 destroyed much of the area.
 By the end of WWII the town was abandoned.
-Today, visitors can explore 30 remaining buildings—some intact enough to be open to the public for interior viewing—and kids can pick up a scavenger hunt list from the visitor center (we actually recommend this for the adults as well).
+Today, visitors can explore 30 remaining buildings—some intact enough to be open to the public for interior viewing—and kids (and adults too) can pick up a scavenger hunt list from the visitor center.
 Nearby hiking and biking trails and trout fishing make this an easy day trip.

 Kennecott, AK